2024 NAIS Annual ConferenceFEBruary 28-MARCH 1, St. LOUIS, MO

 Day 1 Session (Thursday, February 29): Beyond an Initiative: Practices, Frameworks, and Approaches for Sustainable and Equitable SEL

 Join us in this creative, experiential workshop designed to inspire, empower, and nurture K-12 educators and leaders seeking to build and sustain a whole-community approach to SEL.
 The evidence-led content and experiences bring to life a simple framework of student SEL skills and mindsets.
 Model educator practices that activate SEL in all teaching and learning moments.
 Take away a range of tools and flexible curriculum materials that you can use to deepen the five SEL competencies.
 Also focus on the critical importance of adult SEL and well-being, along with the benefits of working to align school-wide systems and structures to supercharge a collective vision for SEL.
+Watch the presenters give a preview of this session here.

 Presenters:Nick Haisman-Smith is the executive director and co-founder of The Institute for Social and Emotional Learning (IFSEL) and a doctoral researcher at the University of Bristol, focusing on social and emotional learning and educator well-being.
 IFSEL Co-Founder and Director Elizabeth McLeod leads IFSEL’s Schools Program, which provides professional learning and consulting for schools and districts around the world.